microsoft/playwright/docs/src/api/class-android.md

 Playwright has **experimental** support for Android automation.
 See [here](./mobile.md) for more information.
 You can access android namespace via:

+*Requirements*

+* Android device or AVD Emulator.
+* [ADB daemon](https://developer.android.com/studio/command-line/adb) running and authenticated with your device.
+Typically running `adb devices` is all you need to do.
+* [`Chrome 87`](https://play.google.com/store/apps/details?id=com.android.chrome) or newer installed on the device
+* "Enable command line on non-rooted devices" enabled in `chrome://flags`.

+*Known limitations*

+* Raw USB operation is not yet supported, so you need ADB.
+* Device needs to be awake to produce screenshots.
+Enabling "Stay awake" developer mode will help.
+* We didn't run all the tests against the device, so not everything works.

+*How to run*

 ```js
 const { _android: android } = require('playwright');
 ```